Education-Victory/Education-Victory/README.md

 <img src="https://raw.githubusercontent.com/Education-X/Education-X/main/imgs/EV2.svg">

 ## Education Victory
-The new generation learning platform that combines personalized learning, collaborative learning, and project-based learning.
+The new-generation learning platform combines personalized learning, collaborative learning, and project-based learning.

 ### Personalized Learning
 1. After logging in, users need to participate in online evaluations to assess their abilities (logical analysis, algorithm ability, communication ability, etc.).
-2. The platform recommends appropriate difficulty level questions based on the user’s abilities.
+2. The platform recommends appropriate difficulty-level questions based on the user’s abilities.
-3. Users need to complete the recommended exercises and read related materials according to the recommended practice methods; the platform updates the user's abilities in real-time.
+3. Users need to complete the recommended exercises and read related materials according to the recommended practice methods; the platform updates the user's abilities in real time.
 4. Users can see their ability evaluations on their personal pages.

 ### Collaborative Learning (using https://meta.discourse.org/ for development)